-FSU’s highly ranked Higher Education Program; Tallahassee’s tropical climate that reminds him of home in Mumbai; the diversity of the community with FSU, FAMU, TCC in close proximity; and Tallahassee’s location as the Capitol of Florida due to his interest in international education advocacy.
-The Higher Education program at FSU is one of the longest-standing programs in this field internationally.
-It is also one of the top-ranked nationwide, but more than all that, it gives you a lot of early career preparedness in the real-world scenario of Student Affairs.
-Studying in a Higher Education master’s program is somewhat of a full circle inward-looking experience!
-We are required and given the tools to critically study and examine the institutional systems that teach us: the university system, administration, policies, and other leadership aspects of a Higher Education institution.
+FSU’s highly ranked Higher Education program; Tallahassee’s tropical climate that reminds me of home in Mumbai; the diversity of the community with FSU, FAMU, TCC in close proximity; and Tallahassee’s location as the capital of Florida, due to my interest in international education advocacy.
+The higher education program at FSU is one of the longest-standing programs in this field internationally.
+It is also one of the top-ranked programs nationwide, but more than all that, it gives you a lot of early career preparedness in the real-world scenario of student affairs.
+Studying in a higher education master’s program is somewhat of a full circle, inward-looking experience!
+We are required and given the tools to critically study and examine the institutional systems that teach us: the university system, administration, policies, and other leadership aspects of a higher education institution.

 Motivation to pursue a graduate degree

-There is a sizeable gap in Higher Education research of the lived experiences of international students/scholars, the wider international community including the family and children of students, but also undocumented and refugee populations that have even different experiences.
-This is something I am passionate about and want to intersectionally look into across all functional areas in Student Affairs, such as housing, career services, academic success, etc. There is also a paucity of student affairs professionals who are of South Asian cultural heritage, and who unapologetically bring their decolonized perspectives to the table to change the systems of higher education that have implicitly maintained barriers to the marginalized sections of our global society.
+There is a sizable gap in higher education research of the lived experiences of international students/scholars, the wider international community including the family and children of students, and undocumented and refugee populations that have even different experiences.
+This research is something I am passionate about and want to intersectionally look into across all functional areas in student affairs, such as housing, career services, and academic success.
+There is also a paucity of student affairs professionals who are of South Asian cultural heritage and who unapologetically bring their decolonized perspectives to the table to change the systems of higher education that have implicitly maintained barriers to the marginalized sections of our global society.
 I aim to represent and be intentionally present to engage and center that discourse.

 Importance of research and work

-While my current graduate education at FSU doesn’t warrant much research engagement, I have been able to focus much of my coursework assignments and projects on the international student and internationalization of the higher education space.
-In my engagements within the Higher Education program, I intern with the Asian American Student Association (AASU).
-This is where I can explore my identity as an international Asian student from India, but also negotiate this with the Asian American identities of second plus generation students.
+While my current graduate education at FSU doesn’t warrant much research engagement, I have been able to focus much of my coursework assignments and projects on international students and internationalization of the higher education space.
+In my engagements within the higher education program, I intern with the Asian American Student Union (AASU).
+This is where I can not only explore my identity as an international Asian student from India, but also negotiate this identity with the Asian American identities of second plus generation students.
 When I think largely of the research I will be engaging in, it stems from places of internationalization of higher education in the curriculum, programming, and student support.
-In addition to that, some other nodes I aim to explore are Global South to North mobility and the reasons thereof based on neoliberalism constructs, decolonization of South Asian identities in world diasporas, understanding how spirituality, faith, and religiosity of the contexts of international students in the U.S. affects their well-being, nuanced assimilation of host languages and effects as students progress through their academic careers in the U.S., amongst many other overlapping ideas.
+In addition to that, some other nodes I aim to explore are Global South to Global North mobility and the reasons thereof based on neoliberal constructs; decolonization of South Asian identities in world diasporas; understanding how spirituality, faith, and religiosity of the contexts of international students in the U.S. affects their well-being; and nuanced assimilation of host languages and effects as students progress through their academic careers in the U.S., among many other overlapping ideas.